Academy of International Affairs NRW

 The ideal candidates for the Fellowship Programme are academics with an outstanding international reputation for their research on international and global affairs.

 Researchers of any nationality and working in a variety of disciplines are eligible for application.
 Relevant research fields include, but are not limited to, political and economic science, law, history and sociology.
 The programme is primarily for tenured professors but also accepts aspiring younger academics (minimum postdoctoral level).
 Fellows have already established distinctive international networks and have made a significant contribution to research in the field of international affairs and to ongoing developments in their field or discipline.
 Scholarships for shorter stays are awarded to practitioners with professional experience in, for example, policy-making, diplomacy, business, industry or the media.
 In this case, the fellow’s activities highlight the links between theory and practice.

 Social skills and interdisciplinary qualifications play a major role in life and work at the Academy.
 In addition to possessing a high degree of expertise in their particular fields, fellows are able and willing to explore and interact with others beyond the boundaries of their own research interests.

 The International Location and the City of Bonn

 The German State of North Rhine-Westphalia is well known for its unique and diverse scientific landscape and an extensive presence of the United Nations.
 Situated in the heart of North Rhine-Westphalia, the international city of Bonn is of great historical importance and remains a symbol for a peaceful Germany and a united Europe.
-As such, the city of Bonn is an excellent location for the North Rhine-Westphalian Academy for International Affairs.
+As such, the city of Bonn is an excellent location for the Academy of International Affairs NRW.

 wikipedia.org / Matthias Zepper (CC SA 3.0)